LucaOr12/NPC-Forge/README.md

 ## Features

 - Generate fully fleshed-out NPCs in seconds
-- Customizable attributes like race, role, and personality traits
 - AI-powered generation for diverse and unique characters
 - Simple and intuitive UI optimized for quick use during sessions